-Specialist Resource Base (SRB) Social, Emotional and Mental Health (Armstrong Class - KS1)
+Specialist Resource Base

+Social, Emotional and Mental Health (Aldrin Class - KS2)

 - Specialist resources bases are local authority managed provision with a defined admissions criteria. - The SRB offers short term provision and intervention and aims to work in partnership with the home school and parents / carers so that pupils will be able to return to mainstream education.
-Pupils will develop their ability to emotionally self-regulate and have improved mental health. - At capacity, we can work with a maximum of 8 children in KS1 - Children come to the Base for three terms.
-Pupils will stay on roll at their home school and attend their home school every week on a Wednesday. - The admissions process for specialist resource bases (SRBs) is started by a child's current school with parental support and goes to a professional panel decision every half term - A child does not need an Education, Health and Care Plan to access SRB places. - For further information on SRBs please see the local authority guidance and our school website.
+Pupils will develop their ability to emotionally self-regulate and have improved mental health. - At capacity, we can work with a maximum of 8 children in KS2 - Children come to the Base for three terms.
+Pupils will stay on roll at their home school and attend their home school every week on a Wednesday. - The admissions process for specialist resource bases (SRBs) is started by a child's current school with parental support and goes to a professional panel. - A child does not need an Education, Health and Care Plan to access SRB places. - For further information on SRBs please see the local authority guidance and our school website.